 Capital One Venture Card basics

-- It has a massive welcome offer of 75,000 Venture miles after spending $4,000 within three months
+- It has a massive welcome offer of 75,000 Capital One miles after spending $4,000 within three months

-- It offers 2x Venture miles per dollar spent, with no foreign transaction fees, making it one of the best cards for everyday spending
+- It offers 2x Capital One miles per dollar spent, with no foreign transaction fees (Rates & Fees), making it one of the best cards for everyday spending

 For someone who is willing to pay a reasonable annual fee but wants a rewarding card, the Capital One Venture Card is tough to beat.
 You’re earning an excellent return on everyday spending, and you get some perks that could help offset the annual fee.